OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Behind the Reel - What Seems Impossible.md

 ## Reeling it in

-Those examples are famous and world-scale, but we know that the impossible strikes at all scales, from "nobody will buy this product" to .
+Those examples are famous and world-scale, but we know that the impossible strikes at all scales, from "nobody will buy this product" to "I can't imagine jumping from this high up."